bifidokk/aTES/requierements.md

 ## Task tracker

-1. Таск-трекер должен быть отдельным дашбордом и доступен всем сотрудникам компании UberPopug Inc.
+1. Task tracker should have a dashboard.
+All UberPopug Inc. employees should have access to the dashboard.
 * Actor: Account
 * Data: Account id
 * Query: Get tasks

-2. Авторизация в таск-трекере должна выполняться через общий сервис авторизации
+2. There should be an authorization service
 * Actor: Account
 * Command: Login to task tracker
 * Data: Account credentials
 * Event: Account authorized

-3. В таск-трекере должны быть только задачи.
+3. Task tracker should contain only tasks

  ![](static/okay.png)

-4. Новые таски может создавать кто угодно
+4. Every user have possibility to create a new task
 * Actor: Account
 * Command: Create a new task
 * Data: Task